1031 EXCHANGE RULES AND DELAYED EXCHANGE

 The 1031 Exchange Rules require that all of your Net Sales Proceeds be used in the purchase of your Replacement Property.

-If you take out part of the Net Sales Proceeds, that part will be taxable to you as “boot.”
+If you take out part of the Net Sales Proceeds at the Closing, that part will be taxable to you as “boot.”

 5. Same Taxpayer.
 The name that goes on the deed when you receive the Replacement Property must be the same name that was on the deed for the Relinquished Property.
 It can be you as an individual, or an LLC, a C or sub-S corporation, a Partnership, etc.